shchurch/Insect_Egg_Evolution/analyze_data/README.md

-# EVOLUTIONARY ANALYSIS IN R
+# Evolutionary analysis in R

 This file describes how to use the following R scripts to reproduce the figures in the Insect Egg Evolution manuscripts All files in this directory were written by SHC between 2017 and 2018